cilium/cilium/Documentation/policy/language.rst

 Services based
 --------------

-Services running in your cluster can be whitelisted in Egress rules.
+Traffic from pods to services running in your cluster can be allowed via ``toServices`` statements in Egress rules.
 Currently Kubernetes `Services without a Selector
 <https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors>`_
 are supported when defined by their name and namespace or label selector.
-Future versions of Cilium will support specifying non-Kubernetes services and Kubernetes services which are backed by pods.
+For services backed by pods, use `labels based` rules on the backend pod labels.

 This example shows how to allow all endpoints with the label ``id=app2`` to talk to all endpoints of kubernetes service ``myservice`` in kubernetes